scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

   exactly the empirical mean (similar behavior as the vanilla base_estimator) and when k=sample_size/2 the estimator is the median (low efficiency and high robustness).
 A good heuristic would be to choose k as an estimate of the number of outliers.
-In practice, one can estimate k via cross-validation.
+In practice, if k=None, it is estimated using the number of points distant from the median of more than a constant times the inter-quartile range but it can also be fixed to a constant and then tuned via `cross-validation <https://scikit-learn.org/stable/modules/cross_validation.html>`__.

 The choice of the optimization parameters max_iter and eta0 are also very important for the efficiency of this estimator and one can want to use